Skip to content

 Important

-During development, no special tooling is required to build your frontend code.
+During development, no special effort is required to build your frontend code.
 Coalesce's UseViteDevelopmentServer in ASP.NET Core will take care of that automatically when the application starts.
 Just make sure NPM packages have been installed (npm ci).

 Data Modeling